With its paradisal surroundings and magical vibes, Bali is one of the most beautiful places in the world. Here are the must-see hotspots.

 By day, we can visit clifftop temples, forests filled with monkeys, beach clubs with gravity-defying infinity pools and hidden waterfalls off the beaten path.
 By night, we can catch the sunset from world-class bars and eat at architecturally spectacular restaurants, before returning to our designer digs with interiors to die for.

-But where to start on a quest to find the most beautiful places to visit in Bali we hear you cry?
+But where to start on a quest to find the most beautiful places to visit in Bali?
 Right here.
 We’ve rounded up some of our favourite spots to ogle at across the island – from Bali’s most Instagrammable destinations in swanky Seminyak and cool Canggu, to the natural wonders in the jungle that’ll simply take your breath away.
 Happy viewing, Honeys!

 THE MOST BEAUTIFUL PLACES TO VISIT IN BALI